When should you start training your new puppy?

 • Crate training also helps reduce and even prevent anxiety in puppies.
 When you bring your puppy home, everything is new and puppies can easily be overstimulated.
 Instead of letting your puppy get overwhelmed with all the space in your home, giving them a safe space that is just their own is an excellent way to introduce them to their new surroundings without throwing too much at them.

 Crate training your puppy can begin as soon as you arrive home with your new addition.
 Using a method of introducing your puppy to the crate in short time increments makes crate training a puppy relatively simple.
 If your puppy doesn’t take to the crate right away, understand that puppy training takes time.
 Try enticing them with a treat or a toy.
-Make sure you are making the crate a comfortable environment for your puppy, with blankets and toys and soft spaces to snuggle up in for a nap.
+Make sure you are making the crate a comfortable environment for your puppy, with blankets and toys and softs paces to snuggle up in for a nap.

 Leash Training

-When thinking about dog behaviour training, don’t forget leash training.
+When thinking about dog behavior training, don’t forget leash training.
 An essential part of the puppy training process, leash training can begin even before your puppy is ready to go outside and face the world on his first walk.
 It is recommended that you don’t take your new puppy outside your home or for a walk around other animals until he is fully vaccinated.
 Waiting until his vaccinations are complete is the best way to reduce the risk of rabies or other illnesses spreading to your new puppy through basic contact and normal puppy socialization.

 The best way to leash train your puppy is to practice at home.Slip a collar on him when your puppy is in a good mood, playing or giving you snuggles.
 Then, using a leash, take short “walks” around the inside of your home or in your backyard.
 This teaches your puppy how to walk with you, not against you, and ensures he will be ready for the outside world when the time is right.
 When you pair leash training with dog obedience training, you can minimize the amount of yanking or straining your puppy can encounter when learning how to walk with a leash.